Blended Learning

 Articulate Storyline 360, Microsoft Word, PowerPoint, Asana

-My Role
+My Contribution

 I served as instructional design lead on this project, driving all content strategy, scenario design, gamification architecture, visual direction, and learner flow.
 Working directly in Storyline 360 alongside a developer throughout the build, I directed interaction design, made content-level edits within the file, and collaborated closely on the technical execution of the experience.